Can you pay off your credit card bill in full and still be charged interest? Yes – depending on the timing of your payment.

 If you pay more than your finance charges, you can keep it as a credit on future purchases or ask your card issuer for a refund if you've significantly overpaid.

 Before overpaying your bill, consider the drawbacks.
 You'll have a zero balance – but that won't help your credit score much over paying off the residual charges in the next month.
 You've also lost any interest you could be earning on the overpayment.
 Could you save more by applying your overpayment to other bills?

 If you plan to overpay, contact your credit issuer to see if overpayment is allowed and if there's a limit.
 Large overpayments raise a red flag – your card issuer may suspect an identity thief has hijacked your account and is preparing for a fraudulent refund request.
 Your account could be locked down, forcing you to call your card issuer to rectify the situation.
 If you would like to monitor your credit to prevent identity theft and see your credit reports and scores, join MoneyTips.

 You may be able to overpay your bill, but it's better to prevent interest charges in the first place.
-As National Financial Educators Founder and Chief Education Officer Adam Carroll points out, "One of the greatest expenses we have in our life is the interest expense on debt."
 Construct a budget that keeps charges below what you can pay each month, leaving a surplus for emergencies.
 You'll keep interest and finance charges as low as possible while having a positive impact on your credit score.

 If you want more credit, check out our list of credit card offers.